cvillecsteele/mithras/README.md

 TODO
 ###############################################################################

+* document all handlers
 * website
+  * quickstart 2
+  * quickstart 3
 * documentation: fix css / toc
 * better null arg handling in exec.run
 * make sure no handlers are interacting with AWS outside the catalog (s3)